HiPhish/jinja.vim/README.rst

 authors' attention; fixing  the issue once in that plugin  will forever benefit everyone while applying a  hack to my plugin is just  shoving the problem under the rug for the time being.

-Another issue is detection of files  with compound names, such as `.html.jina`;
-I don't know how to handle them and  the resulting file type will be just plain `jinja`.
-Help would be greatly appreciated.

 License